Lego Robotics

 What is the Robotics program at Central?

-Lego Robotics is run by Ms. Mastico and Ms Rusch.
+Lego Robotics is run by Ms. Mastico and Mrs Whigham.
 It is mostly focused on the First Lego League robotics competition.
 A table has missions to be completed, the students build and program the robot that will do as many of those tasks as possible.

 Fall robotics